dewynl/msc-ai-capstone-project/docs/dissertation.md

 Following systematic decision analysis evaluating 11 solution pathways (Annex A.8), the research pivoted to index-based component selection where components are referenced by position numbers ([0], [1], [2]) rather than UUIDs.
 This architectural shift reduced cognitive complexity: instead of memorizing 960 unique 36-character strings, the model only needs to select from numbered lists presented in the prompt context.

 Implementation employed CodeT5-small generating structured markdown with index references: "**Modules:** [0] Introduction to Programming, [1] Data Structures, [2] Algorithms".
 The RAG pipeline presents filtered components as numbered lists, the model generates indices, and post-processing maps indices to database UUIDs.
-This task simplification enabled 100% structural validity by constraining generation to continuous numerical outputs (integers 0-N) mappable to discrete database entries, validating the principle that constrained output spaces enable reliable structured generation whilst maintaining neural advantages for context-aware selection.
+This task simplification enabled 100% parseable outputs by constraining generation to continuous numerical outputs (integers 0-N) mappable to discrete database entries, validating the principle that constrained output spaces enable reliable structured generation whilst maintaining neural advantages for context-aware selection.

 **Quantitative Improvement:** Index-based approach achieved 100% JSON validity across 32 test cases (vs. 0% for UUID generation), demonstrating that appropriate task formulation enables smaller models (60M parameters) to excel through task-model alignment rather than requiring parameter scaling.